Akkatecture/Documentation/content/docs/basic_concepts/commands.md

     - dotnet
 ---

-Commands are the basic `ValueObject`'s, that represent the operations of intent that you want to perform in your domain.
+Commands are the basic `ValueObject`'s, that represent the operations of intent that you want to perform in your domain, these are the "c" side of cqrs.
 Aggregate commands sent to aggregate roots, typically, on successful execution, result in one or more aggregate events being emitted.

 As an example, imagine you are implementing the command for initiating a bank transfer from one account (your account) to another. it might look something like this.